i-am-tom/i-am-tom.github.io/_posts/2017-03-08-fantas-eel-and-specification-2.md

 The `=>` is new notation.
 What this means is that the signature to its _right_ is valid if all the conditions to its _left_ are satisfied.
 In the case of `equals`, the signature `a -> a -> Bool` is valid if `a` is a `Setoid`.
 Don't worry about what a `Setoid` is just yet, as we'll be covering exactly what it means in the next article.
 For now, just think of a `Setoid` as _a type for which we can check whether two of its values are equivalent_.

+Constraints are _very_ important.
+When we have a signature that involves a type variable with _no_ constraints, we know that the function **can't manipulate it** in any way.
+We know by looking at the signature `id :: a -> a` that all it _could_ ever do is return the value it has been given, because we know nothing else about `a` - it could be a number, or a function, or anything!
+This feeds into an idea called [parametricity](https://en.wikipedia.org/wiki/Parametric_polymorphism) that we'll come back to several times in this series.

 In languages like Haskell, the compiler will make sure that the conditions on the left are satisfied at compile-time, which catches a whole host of bugs!
 However, for our purposes, we'll see that it's simply some _really_ handy documentation.

 ## OOP-lease Stop